JieJhih/nextepc-www/posts/guides/2-build.md

 sudo sysctl -p /etc/sysctl.d/30-nextepc.conf
 ```

 To run NextEPC with least privilege, TUN device permission should be a `crw-rw-rw-`(666).
 Otherwise, you need to run nextepc daemon with root privilege.
 If the permission is not `crw-rw-rw-`(666), you may need to install `udev` package.
-Nevertheless, if the permssions do not change , you can run nextepc with root privileges or change permission using `chmod 666 /dev/net/tun`.
+Nevertheless, if the permssions do not change , you can run nextepc with root privileges or change the permission using `chmod 666 /dev/net/tun`.

 ```bash
 ls -al /dev/net/tun